-Charles Rosson devotes his practice to complex commercial litigation disputes, representing both plaintiffs and defendants in state and federal court and in domestic and international arbitrations.
+Charles Rosson devotes his practice to complex commercial litigation, representing both plaintiffs and defendants in state and federal court and in domestic and international arbitrations.
 Charles’ experience includes antitrust, breach of contract, transnational law, and energy matters.

-Obtained an arbitration award for a global biotechnology tools company against a major competitor in a breach of a licensing agreement dispute involving DNA-based identity testing (AAA Arbitration).
+- Obtained a $15.6 million breach-of-contract arbitration award for a global biotechnology company against a major competitor in a dispute involving DNA-based identity testing.

-Obtained a directed verdict following a jury trial on behalf of an international petrochemicals company, in a breach-of-contract action involving a former company executive.
+- Obtained a directed verdict following jury trial on behalf of an international petrochemicals company, in a breach-of-contract lawsuit involving its former chief executive officer.

-Secured an award for a natural gas and refined petroleum products pipeline operator in an ICDR New York-seated breach of contract arbitration dispute under Brazilian law against a Brazilian state-owned energy company.
+- Secured an award for a natural gas and refined petroleum products pipeline operator following an ICDR New York-seated breach-of-contract arbitration under Brazilian law against a Brazilian state-owned energy company.

 Georgetown University Law Center, J.D., 2010